How Do I Get Involved in a Local Working Group?

 Contact the Natural Resources Conservation Service or the local conservation district in your county for more information.
 The NRCS office is listed in the telephone book under U.S. Government, U.S. Department of Agriculture or click here for more information about Local Work Groups in Georgia.

-For more information about Local Working Groups, read A Seat at the Table for Conservation Policy.
+For more information about Local Working Groups, read.